jurgensweere/ttg/README.md

 - [x] Hazzards on cards
 - [ ] Images on cards
 - [ ] Nice css
+- [ ] Find and fix issue with not all space cards showing up

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.